Get Featured in Media

 When people ask me where to stay in Shanghai for first-time visitors, I usually point them toward The Bund.

-• Campanile: Probably the place where you get the best value for your money in Shanghai.
+The place to stay on a budget in Shanghai.
 Nothing fancy, but a great location, and I always had a good experience there.
 It’s within walking distance from the Bund (a nice scenic walk through some local streets), and it is very affordable.
+Breakfast is OK with Western and local options.

 Urban scene with multiple surveillance cameras, chinese flags, and historic buildings beneath a cloudy sky.
 A sign at the bottom reads "moving jack movingjack.
 Com"—a glimpse of city life for those wondering where to stay in shanghai. -copyright-moving-jack.
 Com

-Why I send my friends to this area: You can walk to Yu Garden, seen below, go to Nanjing Road for some shopping, catch the ferry to Pudong, which is cheap, and it’s an incredible scenic ride.
+Why I send my friends to the Bund: You can walk to Yu Garden, seen below, go to Nanjing Road for some shopping, catch the ferry to Pudong, which is cheap, and it’s an incredible scenic ride, there are restaurants like Fellas Terrace with incredible views, and there is a light show everyday starting at 6pm (7pm in the summer).

 Traditional chinese architecture with ornate rooftops, red lanterns, and a bridge over a pond in a busy courtyard—perfect for visitors exploring where to stay in shanghai while enjoying local sights. -copyright-moving-jack.
 Com